-The Affiliate Transaction Committee which met once during the fiscal year ended February 28, 2013, currently consists of three members, namely, Messrs.
-McManus, Chairman, Kreuch and Lesser.
+The Affiliate Transaction Committee, which did not meet during the fiscal year ended February 28, 2014, currently consists of three members, namely, Messrs.
+Glasgow, Chairman, Kreuch and Lesser.

 The Affiliate Transaction Committee has the authority to negotiate, review and approve or disapprove of any transaction involving consideration of more than \$1 million between the Company and any director, officer or controlling shareholder of the Company.